Bill Sweatt: Playing career

 Sweatt joined the U.S. National Under-18 Team in 2004–05.
 After two seasons with the program, he joined the college ranks with the Colorado College Tigers of the Western Collegiate Hockey Association (WCHA).
 During his freshman year, Sweatt skated alongside Lee, who was finishing up his college career with Colorado as a senior defenceman.
 Following a 26-point effort over 30 games, Sweatt was selected 38th overall in the 2007 NHL Entry Draft by the Chicago Blackhawks.
-He returned to Colorado to complete his NCAA career, which culminated in a college career-high 15 goals, 18 assists and 33 points over 39 games as a senior in 2009–10.
+He returned to Colorado to complete his NCAA career, which culminated in a college career-high 15 goals, 18 assists, and 33 points over 39 games as a senior in 2009–10.

 In the off-season, Sweatt was traded from the Blackhawks to the Toronto Maple Leafs on June 30, 2010, along with forward Kris Versteeg.
 Opting not to sign with Toronto, he became a free agent on August 16, 2010.
-Three days later, he signed a three-year, entry level contract with the Vancouver Canucks worth US$2.7 million, plus performance bonuses.
+Three days later, he signed a three-year, entry-level contract with the Vancouver Canucks worth US$2.7 million, plus performance bonuses.
 Sweatt joined his brother Lee in the Canucks organization, who had been signed by the team three months prior.

 Following the pre-season, the Canucks assigned both Sweatt brothers to their American Hockey League(AHL) affiliate the Manitoba Moose.
 Together, they became the first pair of brothers to play at the same time for the franchise.
 Moose head coach Claude Noel described Sweatt in his professional rookie season as a physical player who can forecheck quickly and make plays.
 Sweatt recorded 46 points (19 goals and 27 assists) over 80 games, ranking second in team-scoring (12 behind winger Sergei Shirokov), as well as ninth among league rookies.
 During the off-season, Lee was left unsigned by the Canucks organization, splitting the brothers up.
 Despite signing with the Ottawa Senators, Lee announced his retirement shortly thereafter.

-During the Canucks' 2011 training camp, Sweatt was injured during a prospects tournament in Penticton, British Columbia, causing him to miss the team's first two pre-season games in September.
+During the Canucks' 2011 training camp, Sweatt was injured during a prospects tournament in Penticton, British Columbia, causing him to miss the team's first two preseason games in September.
 After being assigned to the Chicago Wolves, the Canucks' new AHL affiliate, to start the season, he received his first NHL call-up on December 7, 2011.
 Making his NHL debut the following night against the Montreal Canadiens, he registered two shots on goal and one hit in six minutes and eighteen seconds of ice time; Vancouver won the game 4–3.
 On March 31, 2013, Sweatt and Nicklas Jensen were recalled from the Wolves by the Canucks.

 On July 9, 2013, with his rights still owned by the Canucks, Sweatt signed his first European contract on a one-year contract in Sweden with Brynäs IF of the Swedish Hockey League (SHL).

 Sweatt played the next five seasons in the SHL, opting to end his eight-year professional career and return to North America, following the 2017–18 season with HV71.